-8. Services If electrical, plumbing or other services are intended to be incorporated within the concrete portion of the wall, appropriate conduits or piping will have to be installed within the form work prior to placing the concrete.
-9. Requirements for Concrete and Method of Placement i) The concrete should be proportional to have the specified compressive strength or a minimum of 20MPA.
+- i) The concrete should be proportional to have the specified compressive strength or a minimum of 20MPA.
 The maximum size of aggregate used should not exceed 3/4" and the slump should be at least 4.5" but not more than 5".
-Plasticisers may be used to improve workability. ii) Depending on the method of placing the concrete, it may be necessary to place a rack over the top of the forms to maintain the alignment along the top of the wall.
+Recommendation: Use a 25Mpa ICF mix.
+An ICF mix has a smaller aggregate and flows better. - ii) Depending on the method of placing the concrete, it may be necessary to place a rack over the top of the forms to maintain the alignment along the top of the wall.
 A typical rack is shown below.
 The rack can be moved along as the location for placing the concrete is changed (see FIGURE 18).

-Fig 18 Fig 19 iii) Alternately, a procedure which avoids the interference of the cross-strips in the rack is to use light gauge cold formed steel studs wired together along the top of the form work as shown (see FIGURE 19). iv) Pumping of concrete is the preferred method of placement.
-The impact of the concrete can be reduced either by directing the flow of the concrete horizontally and parallel to the wall so that the kinetic energy is dissipated by contact with the plastic webs of the Consulwal units. v) Placing concrete from wheelbarrows, buckets, or directly from the chute of a ready-mix truck is an alternative for very small jobs or where a concrete pump is not otherwise available. vi) After the first 4' lift of concrete has been placed, you should allow 20 min. between lifts, depending on the weather and the age of concrete, in order to let the concrete begin to set up.
+- iii) Alternately, a procedure which avoids the interference of the cross-strips in the rack is to use light gauge cold formed steel studs wired together along the top of the form work as shown (see FIGURE 19). - iv) Pumping concrete is the preferred method of placement.
+The impact of the concrete can be reduced either by directing the flow of the concrete horizontally or parallel to the wall so that the kinetic energy is dissipated by contact with the plastic webs of the Consulwal units. - v) Placing concrete from wheelbarrows, buckets, or directly from the chute of a ready-mix truck is an alternative for very small jobs or where a concrete pump is not otherwise available. - vi) After the first 4' lift of concrete has been placed, you should allow 20 min. between lifts, depending on the weather and the age of concrete, to let the concrete begin to set up.

 For walls over 4' high, scaffolding is necessary to allow placement of concrete in the Consulwal units.
 It is necessary to allow the pumping of the concrete to continue in an efficient and well controlled manner.

-This sequence of construction can continue in 4' increments for buildings up to 2 stories high or equivalent single storey types of buildings (i.e., for commercial or industrial uses).
+This sequence of construction can continue in 4' increments for buildings up to two stories high or equivalent single storey types of buildings (i.e., for commercial or industrial uses).

 For higher buildings, similar procedures may be used but time must be allowed for the concrete to gain sufficient strength to support the upper stories.
 Schedules for such construction must be approved by a Structural Engineer and adhere to local building codes.

+11. SUPPORT OF FLOOR AND ROOF SYSTEMS

-10. Support of Floor and Roof Systems i) For basements or when floor slabs are poured on grade, the position of the concrete floor relative to the foundation wall will depend on the requirements for lateral support at the base of the foundation wall.
-If extra lateral support is required then, as is shown, the polystyrene on the interior face of the unit will have to be routed out to permit the concrete floor to directly bear against the concrete part of the wall (seeFIGURE 20).
+i) For basements or when floor slabs are poured on grade, the position of the concrete floor relative to the foundation wall will depend on the requirements for lateral support at the base of the foundation wall.

+If extra lateral support is required then, as is shown, the polystyrene on the interior face of the unit will have to be routed out to permit the concrete floor to directly bear against the concrete part of the wall (Special Case Only) (see FIGURE 20).
-Fig 20

-Typical basement floor details.
+iib) Construction using a ledger to support joist hangers can be added to allow construction of the concrete wall to continue past a floor level.
+In this case 5/8" x 8" anchor bolts or other mechanical fastening devices placed at 2' on centers must be used to tie the ledger to the concrete wall.
+Anchor bolts may then be pre-positioned in the wall by temporarily mounting the ledger on the inside of the form, before placing the concrete.
+This ensures the match of the anchor bolts and bolt holes in the ledger beam.